-Existing Adopted Moray Core Paths Plan 2011
+Existing Adopted Moray Core Paths Plan 2023

-The Land Reform (Scotland) Act 2003 requires us to draw up a plan for a system of paths (Core Paths) that provides ‘a basic framework of routes sufficient for the purpose of giving the public reasonable access throughout their area.’
+The Land Reform (Scotland) Act 2003 requires us to draw up a plan for a system of paths (Core Paths) that provides ‘a basic framework of routes sufficient for the purpose of giving the public reasonable access throughout their area.

 The Act required us to have the Plan subjected to public consultation prior to adoption.
-The plan, which was formally adopted on 28th June 2011, resulted from a two-stage public consultation and Local Inquiry process.
+The plan, which was formally adopted on Thursday 28th December 2023, resulted from a two-stage public consultation and Local Inquiry process.

 This concept is nothing new for us, as we have been working in partnership with local community access groups and other agencies to plan for, develop and manage Local Paths Networks since year 2000.